 We maintain an awareness that values are not always held equally in a manner that makes it clear, in the end, which matters most in any given context.
 For instance, we are not going to be transparent or diverse for the sake of it.
 We are not radical or trying to virtue signal these values.
 We do it because evidence supports working openly, improving diversity, and being inclusive leads to better outcomes.

 The behavior we reward is the best reflection of our values.
 Therefore, we reinforce our values by:

-Criteria we use for evaluating success and impact of our open calls and individual efforts we support.
+- 4.Utilising value-based criteria when evaluating the success and impact of our Open Calls and the individual efforts we support.